konstellation-io/github-workflows/README.md

 ## GITHUB WORKFLOWS

-This repository keeps the different workflows used in konstellation projects like kdl-server and kre (comming soon).
-This allow us to not repeat code in our different projects.
+This repository keeps the workflows used in konstellation projects like kdl-server and kre (coming soon).
+This allows us not to repeat code in our other projects.
 This is not a workflow template.

+It also contains those workflows that are used as [required workflows](https://docs.github.com/en/actions/using-workflows/required-workflows).

-### Templates
+### CI Templates

 1. [helm-release](./.github/workflows/helm-release.yaml): Allow us to generate a new chart helm release (release candidate or fix inside a release branch).
 Inputs and secrets: